KEEPING HEALTHY - The bodies defence against infection

 Bacteria will sometimes quite naturally mutate into forms that are resistant

-to current antibiotics, so if your infected with a new strain of bacteria,
+to current antibiotics, so if you are infected with a new strain of bacteria,

 If an infection is treated with

-an antibiotic, any resistant bacteria will survive and this means resistant bacteria
+an antibiotic, any resistant bacteria from any mutations will survive and this means

 can survive and reproduce to infect other people, while the non-resistant